-Acquire and review vocabulary relevant to multiple types of text (statistical, graphic, elements of visual rhetoric) Analyze and explain the structures and elements of nonfiction works of contemporary literature such as letters, journals and diaries, speeches, and essays Become a more sophisticated, analytic, and thoughtful reader-interpreters of images Acquire knowledge of the vocabulary of visual rhetoric (caption, icon, graphic, etc.) Continue to acquire expertise in digital formats as they evolve over time Use multiple types of information in problem solving, integrating information and evaluating for credibility Strategies for Teachers:
+- Acquire and review vocabulary relevant to multiple types of text (statistical, graphic, elements of visual rhetoric, etc.) - Analyze and explain the structures and elements of nonfiction works of American literature, such as letters, journals and diaries, speeches, and essays - Become a more sophisticated, analytic, and thoughtful reader-interpreter of images - Continue to acquire expertise in digital formats as they evolve over time - Use multiple types of information in problem solving, integrating information, and evaluating for credibility

-Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for RI7 (see above) Provide opportunities for students to acquire text in multiple formats Require students to reverse-engineer synthesis essays that have been compiled from multiple sources from a variety of formats, using citations to trace elements of argument or exposition back to source, and observe how the evidence was woven together by the author Acquire knowledge of and use all available current technologies in short and extended research projects Be creative in locating resources to use, including personal interviews, primary source documents, archival footage, recordings, etc. Sample Task for Integration:
+- Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for RI7 American Literature (see above) - Provide opportunities for students to acquire text in multiple formats - Require students to reverse-engineer synthesis essays that have been compiled from multiple sources from a variety of formats, using citations to trace elements of argument or exposition back to source, and observe how the evidence was woven together by the author - Acquire knowledge of and use all available current technologies in short and extended research projects - Be creative in locating resources to use, including personal interviews, primary source documents, archival footage, recordings, etc.

-Direct students to PBS's "StoryCorp" site, where they will find hundreds of first-person accounts of the lives and times of ordinary Americans.
+Direct students to PBS's "StoryCorp" site, where they will find hundreds of first person accounts of the lives and times of ordinary Americans.
 The stories are presented in an audio format and are usually accompanied by photographs.
 Allow students to experience several of the stories, eventually choosing a favorite on which to focus.
 The student will listen to his or her chosen focus piece several times, taking notes to allow him or her to incorporate textual evidence into his final project.
-Students will then research contextual information from other sources (for example, if the story is about survival through Hurricane Katrina, the student might gather factual evidence about the storm, locate the story-teller's location on a map, pull newspaper headlines corroborating parts of her story, etc.) Students will present their final project in the form of a Prezi or PowerPoint that incorporates the StoryCorp piece with the contextual research, including all appropriate citations.
-Multimodal Media/medium Digital Aural/auditory Visual Visual rhetoric Symbol Icon Contrast Compare Aesthetic Rhetorical Abridged Cinema/film Visual rhetoric
+Students will then research contextual information from other sources (for example, if the story is about survival through Hurricane Katrina, the student might gather factual evidence about the storm, locate the story-teller's location on a map, pull newspaper headlines corroborating parts of her story, etc.).
+Students will present their final project in the form of a Prezi or PowerPoint that incorporates the StoryCorp piece with the contextual research, including all appropriate citations.

-Reading Informational (RI)
+Multimodal Media/Medium Digital Aural/Auditory Visual

+Visual Rhetoric Symbol Icon Contrast Compare

+Aesthetic Rhetorical Abridged Cinema/Film

-ELAGSE11-12RI8: Delineate and evaluate the reasoning in seminal U.S. texts, including the application of constitutional principles and use of legal reasoning (e.g., in U.S. Supreme Court majority opinions and dissents) and the premises, purposes, and arguments in works of public advocacy (e.g., The Federalist, presidential addresses.)
+ELAGSE11-12RI8: Delineate and evaluate the reasoning in seminal U.S. texts, including the application of constitutional principles and use of legal reasoning (e.g., in U.S. Supreme Court majority opinions and dissents) and the premises, purposes, and arguments in works of public advocacy (e.g., The Federalist, presidential addresses).

-Skills/Concepts for Students: